Featured Articles

 Check the following content to learn more about NAS data recovery.

-NAS and RAID
+💽NAS and RAID

 NAS consists of multiple components, including hardware (one or more hard disks, processors, and RAM enclosed in a hard disk box) and software (an operating system that manages access and network connectivity.
 NAS devices with multiple hard disks usually have a RAID (Redundant Array of Independent Disks) for data redundancy.
-If RAID is enabled on the storage system, you can connect two or more hard disks to the system so that they operate as one very large, high-speed hard disk.
+If RAID is enabled on the storage system, you can connect two or more hard disks to the system to operate as one very large, high-speed hard disk.

-How Much Does a NAS Cost?
+💰How Much Does a NAS Cost

 NAS devices are not cheap.
 A NAS that handles a lot of multimedia files will set you back at least a few hundred dollars, and that doesn't include the cost of hard drives, which can cost anywhere from $50 to $200.